 HOMEWORK AT WELBECK

-Over the last 12 months we have been researching the best “homework” for children in primary school.
+We have researched the best “homework” for children in primary school.
 You’ll be surprised to hear that it has been proven that many types of homework DO NOT work and DO NOT improve your child’s performance in school.

 Some types REALLY make a difference and truly help all children do well in school.
 One thing is clear:

 Homework works best for the child when parents and their children work together on activities.